 ElectionMail.org: Resolve Mail Ballot Issues Directly and Immediately with USPS

-ElectionMail.org is a joint project of Democracy Works and the Bipartisan Policy Center.
+ElectionMail.org is ongoing project of Democracy Works.
+It was initially launched with funding from a 2015 Democracy Fund Network Grant in conjunction with the Bipartisan Policy Center.
 The website is designed to provide election administrators with information about common election mail problems and an easy way to report any problems they encounter.

 2018 Election Cycle Preparation: Tips for State and Local Election Officials